petri-labs/mokita/x/mint/README.md

 # Mint

-The `mint` module is responsible for creating tokens in a flexible way to reward validators, incentivize providing pool liquidity, provide funds for Mokisis governance, and pay developers to maintain and improve Mokisis.
+The `mint` module is responsible for creating tokens in a flexible way to reward validators, incentivize providing pool liquidity, provide funds for Mokita governance, and pay developers to maintain and improve Mokita.

 The module is also responsible for reducing the token creation and distribution by a set period until it reaches its maximum supply (see `reduction_factor` and `reduction_period_in_epochs`)